NYC Early-Stage Life Sciences Funding Initiative

 The Life Sciences Funding Initiative is part of a portfolio of City initiatives designed to champion New York City's early-stage life sciences ecosystem.
 It is designed to support the development of new technologies and products for patients and researchers, including therapeutics, medical devices, diagnostics, research and development instrumentation, and digital life sciences technologies.

 The program will anchor and accelerate the growth of New York City’s ecosystem for venture creation and early-stage research and development, ultimately transforming the landscape of life sciences in the city and advancing cutting-edge innovations for patients in need.

-As Strategic Investors, Celgene, GE Ventures, and Eli Lilly will participate in an extensive advisory network, working closely with the venture capital firms to engage leading scientists and entrepreneurs to launch new companies in New York City.
+As Strategic Investors, Celgene, and Eli Lilly will participate in an extensive advisory network, working closely with the venture capital firms to engage leading scientists and entrepreneurs to launch new companies in New York City.
 NYCEDC and the Strategic Investors plan to increase the scale of the Initiative by enlisting additional civic and strategic partners from philanthropy and industry.

 If you are interested in participating as a strategic investor, civic partner, or VC partner, please contact the NYCEDC life sciences team.